How Brands and Aggregators Are Rethinking Wholesale Furniture Sourcing

 Step 3: How Brands and Aggregators Are Approaching Wholesale Furniture Sourcing Smarter

-Most successful teams now follow a phased approach:
+The biggest shift in 2026 is how brands are sourcing.
+Most successful teams now follow a phased sourcing strategy:

-- Test a limited number of SKUs
+- Test a limited number of SKUs with lower minimum order quantities

-- Validate comfort, materials, and finishes
+- Validate comfort, raw materials, and finishes in real time

 - Flexible MOQs for early testing